rowanuniversity/profpy/db/fauxrm/README.md

-# FauxRM
+# profpy.db.fauxrm
-FauxRM is a lightweight Oracle database abstraction layer for Python that provides a lot of the functionality of traditional ORM's without the usual step of writing domain/model classes.
+fauxrm is a lightweight Oracle database abstraction layer for Python that provides a lot of the functionality of traditional ORM's without the usual step of writing domain/model classes.
 This library is meant to hopefully simplify tasks that involve basic record creation/modification, whether it be an ETL batch job or a simple web application.

 ### Dependencies
-The only non-native Python library needed to run FauxRM is [cx_Oracle](https://oracle.github.io/python-cx_Oracle/).
+The only non-native Python library needed to run fauxrm is [cx_Oracle](https://oracle.github.io/python-cx_Oracle/).
 Information on installing this library can be found [here](http://cx-oracle.readthedocs.io/en/latest/installation.html).

 Note: The [Oracle Instant Client](http://www.oracle.com/technetwork/database/database-technologies/instant-client/overview/index.html)